gnustep/tools-android/README.md

 This project comprises a collection of scripts to build a GNUstep toolchain for Android.
 The toolchain can then be used in an Android project to compile and run Objective-C code using the Foundation and CoreFoundation libraries.

-The toolchain is built using the tools provided by the standard Android SDK (installed e.g. via [Android Studio](https://developer.android.com/studio)), plus a custom NDK using the latest Clang prebuilt from Google (required to work around bugs in the older Clang version shipping with the official NDK which prevent usage of the gnustep-2.0 Objective C runtime).
+The toolchain is built using the Android NDK (installed e.g. via [Android Studio](https://developer.android.com/studio)).
+NDK r21 is required, as earlier NDK releases contain older Clang versions containing bugs which prevent usage of the gnustep-2.0 Objective C runtime.

 The toolchain is set up to target Android API level 21 (5.0 / Lollipop) and supports all common Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64).